 What to Leave at Home

 - Towels – Your room will include towels that you can take with you to shore or to the pool, and you can also check them out while on deck.

 - Extra Books – Unless you plan to spend all port time on the ship, then you really won’t need the extra book.
 Consider swapping books with others in your party or checking out the on-board library.
 Another alternative is packing an e-reader to help cut down on the weight.

 - Hair Dryer – Like hotels, your stateroom will provide one so there is no need to pack one.
 Or consider doing a heat-free week.

 Subscribe to our newsletter to receive a FREE cruise packing list, and check out these first-time cruiser tips.
-Also, don’t forget to check the packing lists provided by your cruise line to get a sense of dress code.
+Also, don’t forget to check the packing lists provided by your cruise line to get a sense of the dress code.